axonivy-market/doc-factory/doc-factory-doc/source/doc-factory/doc-factory-object.rst

 Document Factory Object
 =======================

-We implemented the Axon Ivy DocFactory Object based on the commercial Aspose Java API.
+We implemented the |ivy| DocFactory Object based on the commercial Aspose Java API.
 To be able to allow developing other Document Factories that work the same way as this one, a DocFactory implementation should always extend the abstract class